 As we are in the middle of a pandemic, you can place markers at the station to ensure that each guest is at a safe distance away from each other while making s’mores while they are around the fire pit.
 Use long skewers to hold the marshmallow.
 You can also consider giving out an individually packed kit to make contact between guests much less, and also, it’s just easier altogether.

 Let’s do a full circle here; since you already have the blanket, let’s complete it by adding gloves!
 Just the perfect accessory to warm up those cold fingertips!

 7. Consider serving food that are still delicious even when served cold

 This is something that you’d like to consider.
 If your guests are situated outside, and it is a little chilly, or IT WILL get chilly later in the night, you might want to consider serving food that is still delicious, even when served cold.
 This is definitely something unconventional but very fitting.
 Try a trio of macaroni salad, sandwich, and mini charcuterie cup!
 All great served cold!

 Even if you consider serving regular food/meal that is sure to be hot when served, the weather can make the meal cold and probably stiff/hard sooner than expected.

-SAFETY PROTOCOL EXTRA TIP: Together with having your guests and yourself wear a mask and practice social distancing, you can also rent stanchions together with signs to ensure physical distancing is practiced.
-To take things further for extra safety, you can also rent clear dividers (you can also decorate it!) to put in between tables.
+SAFETY PROTOCOL EXTRA TIP: With your guests and yourself wearing masks and practicing social distancing, you can also rent stanchions together with signs to ensure physical distancing is practiced.
+To take things further for extra safety, you can also rent clear dividers (you can also decorate them!) to put in between tables.
 Another option is to provide clear face shields that they can still wear, should they need to take the mask off to eat and/or drink.
 Adding extra preventative measures is always a good idea, even if it is an outdoor fall wedding.